microsoft/Olive/README.md

 #### 3. Inference on the ONNX Runtime

-The ONNX Runtime (ORT) is a fast and light-weight cross-platform inference engine with binding for popular programming language such as Python, C/C++, C#, Java, JavaScript, etc. ORT enables you to infuse AI models into your applications so that inference is handled on-device.
+The ONNX Runtime (ORT) is a fast and light-weight cross-platform inference engine with bindings for popular programming language such as Python, C/C++, C#, Java, JavaScript, etc. ORT enables you to infuse AI models into your applications so that inference is handled on-device.
 The following code creates a simple console-based chat interface that inferences your optimized model - you can choose between Python or C#.

 You'll be prompted to enter a message to the SLM - for example, you could ask *what is the golden ratio*, or *def print_hello_world():*.
 To exit type *exit* in the chat interface.